Skip to content

 Keyboard Shortcuts for Plain Text

-Many apps recognize the shortcut Ctrl+Shift+V, which is the quickest way to remove formatting on the spot.
-Keep in mind, though, that not every program supports this command.
-If it doesn’t work, the ⊞ Win+V method is your best backup.
+Many apps recognize the shortcut Ctrl+Shift+V, which is a quick way to remove formatting on the spot.
+Software developers do not build this command into every program, making the Win+V method a reliable fallback.

 Using PowerToys for Advanced Pasting